hanskellner/Fusion360Voronoi/README.md

     ![Voronoi Dialog](./images/VoronoiDialog.png)

-  - Sketch or Profile:
+  - Sketch, Profile, or Face:
     You may choose one of the following:
     * Sketch: Select an existing sketch to add the voronoi diagram.
     * Sketch Profile: Select a sketch profile to define the clipping bounds and where to add the voronoi diagram.
+    * Planar Face: Select a planar face of a body.
+A new sketch is created on the face and the face outline is projected into it to define the clipping bounds, then the voronoi diagram is added to that sketch.
-    * Nothing: If no sketch or profile is selected then a new sketch will be created on the construction plane selected (see below).
+    * Nothing: If no sketch, profile, or face is selected then a new sketch will be created on the construction plane selected (see below).
   - Construction Plane:
-    * Enabled when no sketch or profile is selected.
+    * Enabled when no sketch, profile, or face is selected.
 Select which construction plane for the new sketch created for the voronoi diagram.
   - Width, Height: The width and height of the voronoi diagram.

 5. Leave the settings with their defaults and then click the 'Voronoi Editor' button.